GoogleCloudPlatform/community/tutorials/java-dataflow-quickstart.md

 including BigQuery, Cloud Storage, and Cloud Pub/Sub.
 To use these services, you must first enable their APIs.

-Click the following to enable the APIs:
+Use the following to enable the APIs:

 <walkthrough-enable-apis apis=
 "compute.googleapis.com,dataflow,cloudresourcemanager.googleapis.com,logging,storage_component,storage_api,bigquery,pubsub">